Swearing in Ceremony, (Ottawa) June 14, 2013

 The Federal Court was created in 1971 under the authority of s.
 101 of the Constitution Act, 1867 for the "better administration of the laws of Canada".
 It is a successor to the Exchequer Court of Canada, established in 1875.

 According to the Federal Courts Act, the Court consists of a Chief Justice and 36 other judges.
-At present, there are 35 full-time judges, along with eight supernumerary judges and five prothonotaries.
+At present, there are 35 full-time judges, along with seven supernumerary judges and five prothonotaries.

 Until 2003, the Federal Court of Canada consisted of two divisions: an Appeal and a Trial Division.
 With amendments to the Federal Courts Act coming into force on July 2, 2003, these divisions became two separate courts: the Federal Court of Appeal and the Federal Court.